desktopus-org/desktopus/README.md

-# Ubuntu XFCE docker with docker
+# Ubuntu XFCE docker (With Docker in docker, audio and video acceleration)

 A reproducible ubuntu desktop in docker with docker!